chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/output-tasks/index.md

 ## Overview

-**Output Tasks** represent each job initiated to create output within GraFx Studio.
+**Output Tasks** represent each job initiated within that environment to create output for GraFx Studio.
 This concept applies to both output jobs started from Studio UI, Template Designer Workspace and those triggered through the API.

 ```sh
 /api/v1/environment/{environment}/output/pdf